PhlipArima.com

 By Phlip Arima

-I'm pushing my boxes across the street
+I'm pushing my boxes across the street.

-last night I reorganized everything
+Last night I reorganized everything,

-so it seems like there art is less
+so it seems like there are less.

-I have to do this quickly
+I have to do this quickly.

-there's the traffic and there's people
+there's the traffic and there's people.

-I was afraid all my things would be stolen
+I was afraid all my things would be stolen.

-People are more dangerous than cars
+People are more dangerous than cars.

 I've had to fight with drunk ruffians

-who thought they could harass me for fun
+who thought they could harass me for fun,

-and sometimes when I sleep things go missing
+and sometimes when I sleep things go missing.

-A man I don't know is asking to help
+A man I don't know is asking to help.

-he's young but alright dressed so I tell him yes
+He's young but alright dressed, so I tell him yes.

-he starts pulling the box I've got halfway across
+He starts pulling the box I've got halfway across.

-I have to stop him and explain the right way to do it
+I have to stop him and explain the right way to do it:

-You gotta push them not pull
+You gotta push them, not pull.

-pulling wears out the bottom too fast
+Pulling wears out the bottom too fast,

-makes the cardboard go soft at the corners
+makes the cardboard go soft at the corners.

-I'm glad he understands 'cause some cars are honking
+I'm glad he understands 'cause some cars

-soon it will be raining like all last week
+Soon it will be raining like all last week.

-if this man keeps on helping
+If this man keeps on helping

-I'll be done before it starts
+I'll be done before it starts.

 I wonder what I can give him

-as a way of saying thanks
+as a way of saying thanks.

 Dance Baby Dance